EladFirebolt/godocs/docs/Guides/security/sso/pingfederate.md

 ##### SQL

-### Example - Firebolt organization configuration to work with PingFederate
 Values for SQL to create the SSO connection are as follows:
 ```sql
 ALTER ORGANIZATION acmeorg SET SSO = '{